zenywallet/caprese/README.md

 One of the reasons for creating Caprese is stream encryption.
 The common method of stream encryption using a reverse proxy server in a separate process seems inefficient.
 To reduce context switches, it would be better to handle stream encryption in the same thread context as the SSL process, like the `server:` block in the Caprese.

 #### Thread context variables
 Put before the `routes:` block in the `server:` block.
 Um, how do I access it?
+In such a case, [Server Thread Context Object Extension](#server-thread-context-object-extension) may help you.

 ```nim
 server(ip = "0.0.0.0", port = 8089):